The Latest: Cambridge Analytica suspends CEO pending probe | New Country 923

 The board cited comments Nix made to an undercover reporter for Britain’s Channel 4 News and other allegations of wrongdoing for its action Tuesday.

-It said his comments “do not represent the values or operations of the firm and his suspension reflects the seriousness with which we view the violation.”
+It says his comments “do not represent the values or operations of the firm and his suspension reflects the seriousness with which we view the violation.”

-The board said in an announcement posted on the data mining company’s website that the suspension was effective immediately.
+The board says in an announcement posted on the data-mining company’s website that the suspension is effective immediately.

 A British TV news program is airing more footage from the secretly recorded meeting one of its reporters had with Cambridge Analytica chief Alexander Nix.